tearust/binio/examples/README.md

 ### Challenges

 This is a simple task however it is pretty hard using wasm at this moment.
 That's because wasm can only support i32, i64 f32 f64 four data types.
-The Point and React are complex data types that we cannot just send as function parameters like
+The Point and Rect are complex data types that we cannot just send as function parameters like

 ` let rect: Rect = do_compute(point1, point2) .....`